Nospoko/midi-tokenizers/README.md

 print(tokens)
 ```

-## Tokenization and Quantization Methods

-### Tokenization

-Tokenization is the process of converting MIDI data into a sequence of tokens that can be processed by machine learning models.
-Different tokenizers use different strategies to represent the MIDI data as tokens.

-### Quantization

-Quantization is the process of binning continuous MIDI data (such as note start times and velocities) into discrete values.
-This allows representing MIDI data in the form of tokens.

-###

 ## Saving and Loading Tokenizers

 Tokenizers can be saved to disk and loaded back when needed.
 This allows you to train a tokenizer once and reuse it without retraining.